dmx-systems/dmx-plugin-template/README.md

 ### Start developing

-Now adapt the example plugin to your own needs.
+Now adapt the plugin to your own needs.
 Every DMX plugin which extends the standard Webclient has a `src/main/js/plugin.js` file.
 The `plugin.js` file declares the various assets your plugin provides (e.g. Vue.js components, Vuex store module).
 Start your inspection there.

 While development the result of every modification you make is immediately visible in the browser due to Hot Module Replacement.